Visualizing and Understanding Sum-Product Networks: Visualizing SPN representations

-We now tackle the problem of extracting a visual representation for the learned features in our reference models.
-By exploiting the direct encoding that the scope function provides, we will investigate our conjectures about the hierarchy of representations in SPNs.
+To investigate the hypothesis of SPNs learning a hierarchy of part-based representations, we visualize the \emph{representations learned by single neurons} in the network.
+We do this by exploiting both the direct encoding to the input space that the scope function provides, and the ability of SPNs to perform MPE inference efficiently (even though approximately).

-For deep neural networks, the visualization of the learned features can generally be done at a neuron level.
-The basic assumption is that the feature extracted by each neuron $h_{ij}$ can be visually approximated by the representation in the input space that maximizes $h_{ij}$ activation~\cite{Erhan2009}.
-To reconstruct such a representation back into the input space $\mathbf{X}$, a common approach is to look for a bounded norm sample that solves this inverse non-convex maximization problem:
+For DNNs, one generally assumes the feature learned by the $i$-th neuron in the $j$-th layer to be approximated by the representation in the input space $\mathbf{x}^{*}\sim\mathbf{X}$ \emph{maximizing its activation} $h_{i}^{j}$~\cite{Erhan2009,Yosinski2015}.
+To obtain such a representation, one can compute the bounded norm solution of the following non-convex problem:

-Its resolution can be tackled through SGD optimization after fixing all the network parameters $\boldsymbol\theta=\{\mathbf{W}^{i}, \mathbf{b}^{i}\}_{i=1}^{L}$, i.e. all weights and biases for all the $L$ layers in the network.
-While the solver convergence is generally not guaranteed and the approach is feasible only for a certain number of layers, the empirical results on moderate sized networks suggest that the visualized representations are somehow stable across different iterates and are therefore representative of the extracted features~\cite{Erhan2009}.
+solvable through stochastic gradient descent after fixing the network parameters $\boldsymbol\Theta$, even though it is only feasible for a limited number of layers and not guaranteed to converge~\cite{Erhan2009}.

-SPNs lend themselves to an analogous problem formulation whose solution can be found without iterative optimization.
-First of all, recall that in an SPN $S$ each inner node $n$ defines a probabilistic distribution over its scope $\mathsf{sc}(n)$.
-This suggests that even the scope information alone, through a direct encoding of the input space, can enable a visualization of the learned features.
-To support this argument, consider the input domain of image samples, the visualization of the scope of each node corresponds to a shape against a background.
-If these shapes were meaningful by themselves, e.g. they are distinctive of some particular object, the scope information alone could be considered valuable enough.
+SPNs lend themselves to an analogous problem formulation whose solution can be found without expensive iterative optimization.
+Since in an SPN $S$ each inner node $n$ recursively defines a probabilistic distribution over its scope $\mathsf{sc}(n)$, maximizing its activation reduces to find its MPE assignment over its scope---the \emph{mode} of the distribution $S_{n}$.
+Hence, one can reframe the problem in Equation~\ref{eq:vis-sgd} as:

-Building on these considerations, one can reframe the problem of Eq.~\ref{eq:vis-sgd} for SPNs by recalling that maximizing a node activation equals to find its MPE assignment limited to its scope $\mathsf{sc}(n)$:

-Leveraging the fully probabilistic nature of SPNs, this is equivalent to saying that the visual representation of a node as a feature extractor is the most probable sample according to the distribution encoded in the sub-network rooted at that node.

-Even if exact MPE assignments in SPNs are not easy to compute (see Section~\ref{section:spn-inf}), the approximate solution version still provides a valuable tool in understanding SPN nodes as filter.
-Moreover, consider that the joint approximate MPE assignment for all sub-networks distributions can be computed efficiently.
-To do so, one first evaluates the corresponding MPN network $M$ once, after setting all leaves to output 1, then retrieves the best assignments by descending from each $M_{n}$.